deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 Maybe provide a slider that allows to go back in document history?
 Or maybe a way to import a picture into the realtime pad?

-Again, if you can and want to improve this editor tool you are more than welcome.
+Again, if you can improve this editor tool you are more than welcome.
 Please fork and [submit your variant](https://codeberg.org/webxdc/xdcget/src/branch/main/SUBMIT.md).

 ## Unix terminal app: realtime with a chat bot

 <video controls style="width:150px; max-width: 50%;float:right;margin-left:5px;" autoplay muted loop playsinline><source src="../assets/blog/2024-11-xdcterm2.mp4" type="video/mp4"></video>
-The [xdcterm app demo](https://github.com/link2xt/xdcterm) allows to start a chat bot on some Unix machine and then open a terminal from any Delta Chat profile that has a connection to the bot.
+The [xdcterm app demo](https://github.com/link2xt/xdcterm) allows to run a chat bot in Javascript and then establish contact with it from your chat profile.
-Note that XDCTerm is a technology *demo* that shows how to create a chat bot in Javascript which will establish a realtime connection to any app which is in contact with the bot.
+After saying "hello" in the chat to the bot, it will send you a webxdc realtime terminal app that you can start to open a terminal where the chatbot is running.
-If you add the chat bot to a group then anyone in the group can get the terminal which is shared (so it's like if "tmux" is built in).
+If you add the chat bot to a group then anyone in the group can get the terminal which is shared (so it's like if screen-sharing is built in).
-For real-life usage the xdcterm example should better be modified and maybe rather create a "genesis" group and allow only users who are members of the genesis group to join terminals.
+For real-life usage the xdcterm example should better be secured and maybe rather create a "genesis" group with its first user and then allow only users who are members of the genesis group to join terminals.

-Again, if you want to improve this terminal app, please fork and feel free to let us know.
+If you want to play with or improve this terminal app, please fork and feel free to let us know.
-You can't submit it into the [webxdc apps collection](https://webxdc.org/apps) because it depends on a running chat bot.
+You can not submit it to the webxdc app store because it requires a running chat bot on some unix-ish server.

 ## Live Chat: realtime chat in a chat :)